-U.S. oil prices ease from two-year highs on oversupply worries
+Oil prices ease on rising output from U.S. producers

-U.S. crude had been boosted by the shutdown of the 590,000 barrel-per-day (bpd) Keystone pipeline, which runs from Canada to the United States.
-Last week's closure due to an oil spill sent crude prices to their highest since June 2015.
+The pipeline carries 590,000 barrels per day (bpd) from Canada to the United States.
+It is expected to stay shut for several weeks.

-But rising production in the United States has renewed concerns about global oversupply.
-U.S. output has risen by 15 per cent since mid-2016 to a record 9.66 million bpd.
+The boost to prices was short-lived as rising output in the United States has renewed concerns about global oversupply.

+U.S. output has risen by 15 per cent since mid-2016 to a record 9.66 million bpd, helping turn the United States from the world's biggest importer to a major exporter.
-The United States, previously the world's biggest importer of crude oil, is now one of its biggest exporters, behind Russia and Saudi Arabia.

 "The U.S. will, without question of doubt, be the biggest oil producer in the world in the next five years.
 They are producing... at half the cost than they were just two years ago," said Matt Stanley, fuel broker at Freight Investor Services in Dubai.

 Climbing U.S. output threatens efforts by the Organization of the Petroleum Exporting Countries, Russia and some other non-OPEC producers to reduce global supplies by limiting their production.

-Their deal ends in March.
+"Whatever OPEC will be discussing and ... agreeing upon can be made redundant by the actions of U.S. suppliers, which are likely to hike up production in a similar order," said Eugen Weinberg, head of commodities research at Commerzbank.

+He said another rise of 800,000 to 1 million bpd in U.S. output in 2018 would mean "attempts by OPEC to tighten the market may not be successful."

 OPEC meets on Nov.
-30 to discuss policy, with Saudi Arabia lobbying for an extension to the cuts.
-However, Russia has sent mixed messages on its position, saying on Thursday that the cuts had hit its economy.
+30 to discuss policy, with Saudi Arabia lobbying for extending cuts that are due to expire in March.

 Nevertheless, prices continue to find some support from a drawdown in commercial fuel inventories in the United States.